JAPAN STUDENT LIFE

 Tokyo, Japan

 I am so glad you are planning to come and study in Tokyo.
 There are many reasons to study in Japan.
-Whether it be the healthy food, the festivals, the old and ancient temples and shrines, the social practices of tea and kimono, the most well-known anime, or simply meeting and socializing with Japanese friends, you will find many aspects of Japanese life that are incredible and might even surprise.
+Whether it be the healthy food, festivals, ancient temples and shrines, social practices of tea and kimono, most well-known anime, or simply meeting and socializing with Japanese friends, you will find many incredible and surprising aspects of Japanese life.